-The search for and selection of a new pulpit or senior minister is one of the most critical “tipping points” in the life of the local church.
+The search for and selection of a new pulpit minister is one of the most critical “tipping points” in the life of the local church.
 Done poorly, the process can discourage a church and make it vulnerable to an unscrupulous minister’s predations or an ill-equipped minister’s incompetence.
 It can be a choice the church regrets for years.
-On the other hand, done well, the process of selecting a new senior minister can create incredible opportunities for a church, opening up its ministries and its vision, giving it a renewed sense of mission in the world.
+On the other hand, done well, the process of selecting a new pulpit minister can create incredible opportunities for a church, opening up its ministries and its vision, giving it a renewed sense of mission in the world.
 It can be a choice that blesses the church for years.

 Curse or blessing, the results of the selection process are not accidental or arbitrary.
 Although even conscientious churches can make poor choices, there are important safeguards churches can build into the process to minimize the chances of failure (i.e., a poor ministerial choice) and maximize the chances of success (i.e., an effective and productive partnership between the church and its new minister).